Azure/relational-infrastructure/README.md

 The `peerings` section within the [`networks`](#networks) table sets up virtual network peerings, connecting [VNets within this model (`var.networks`)](#networks) or to [external networks (`var.external_networks`)](#external-networks).
 It enables traffic flow between networks, like linking a primary and alternate VNet.
 In the ERD, `peerings` represents a many-to-many relationship between [`networks`](#networks), or between [`networks`](#networks) and [`external_networks`](#external-networks), facilitating flexible network topologies.

+> [!IMPORTANT]
+> Network peerings are a one-way connection.
+Each `peered_to` entry establishes traffic flow from the source network to the target network only.
+For two-way communication, you must configure reciprocal peerings in both directions (e.g., `main` to `alt` and `alt` to `main`).

 ```hcl
 networks = {
   main = {         # 🔑 "primary" network